camwestwood/xapi/recipes/intervention/intervention_candidate_a.md

 ### Actor
-Common entity identifier: Common entity identifier: [ActorB](../common_structures.md#actorb) (todo)
+Common entity identifier: Common entity identifier: [ActorA](../common_structures.md#actora)

-The actor is an instructor or service making the intervention
+The actor is an instructor or service creating the intervention.

 #### Entity Example A:
 In this example it is the instructor that sends the intervention.